hall-lab/cromulent/docs/source/index.rst

-.. cromwell-cost documentation master file, created by sphinx-quickstart on Tue Jun 19 13:27:06 2018.
+.. cromulent documentation master file, created by sphinx-quickstart on Tue Jun 19 13:27:06 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cromwell-cost's documentation!
+Welcome to cromulents's documentation!
 =========================================

 .. toctree::